Faults and Caves

 Many of the normal faults of the Balcones Fault Zone are surrounded by zones of highly fractured strata.
 When Loop 1604 was widened near I-10 in northwest Bexar county in the mid-80's, a road-cut was made under the railroad tracks and the ground was found to be so highly fractured and unstable that retaining walls had to be built to keep unconsolidated material from sliding onto the road.

 An abrupt change in the composition of limestone marks one of the many normal faults of the Balcones Fault Zone.
-This one came to light during excavation for construction of the Target near the corner of 1604 and Bandera Rd. and was subsequently covered by a retaining wall.
+This one came to light during excavation for construction of the Target near the corner of 1604 and Bandera Road.

 Large solution chamber